-There are many age old theories and methods that have been applied to general public that are not necessarily correct.
+There are many age old theories and methods that have been applied to the general public that are not necessarily correct.
 For example for years we have lived thinking that the food pyramid was the best way to maintain a healthy diet.
-For these that may not be overly familiar with the food pyramid here is a copy of it.
+For those that may not be overly familiar with the food pyramid here is a copy of it.

 Ovo Vegetarianism – Includes eggs but not dairy products